fanx-dev/fanx/doc/DiffFantom.md

      }
    }
 ```
+The static constructor still work for compatibility.

 ### Return From Void ###
-FanCore not allow return a value from Void method, except return Void.
+FanCore not allow return a value from Void method, except return a Void type.

 ### Float Literals ###
 The Default Number is Float